jonathanKingston/refine-page-extension/README.md

 ## Features

-- **High-Fidelity Snapshots**: Captures complete web pages as self-contained HTML files using SingleFile-style capture
+- **High-Fidelity Snapshots**: Captures complete web pages as self-contained HTML files using mhtml capture
 - **Inert Snapshots**: All interactive elements (links, forms, scripts) are disabled to preserve the exact state
 - **Text Annotations**: Highlight and label text content with different annotation types:
   - **Relevant**: Mark content that is relevant to a query